Explore major characters, historical background, and key conflicts that help students understand Harper Lee’s classic novel with greater depth.

 This guide is designed to support reading, annotation, chapter summary, character analysis, symbolism, and writing practice.

-Boo Radley begins as a mysterious figure, but later becomes a symbol of misunderstood goodness and quiet protection.
+Boo Radley begins as a mysterious figure in the children’s imagination, but later becomes a symbol of misunderstood goodness and quiet protection.
+His character teaches students not to judge people only by rumors or appearances.

 Calpurnia is the Finch family’s housekeeper and an important moral influence on Scout and Jem.
-She teaches discipline, manners, and empathy.
+She teaches discipline, manners, empathy, and respect while helping the children understand worlds beyond their own.

 King Harold Godwinson was the last Anglo-Saxon king of England.
 In 1066, he fought William of Normandy at the Battle of Hastings.
 A famous tradition says Harold was struck in the eye by an arrow during the battle.